aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-image/_index.md

 `ImageSaveOptions` tells Aspose.Note how you want the output rendered.
 In this example we choose PNG, but you could replace `SaveFormat.Png` with `SaveFormat.Jpeg`, `SaveFormat.Bmp`, etc., to **convert OneNote to image** in a different format.

-## Step 3: Save the Document as Image
+## Step 3: save the document as image

 ```java
 // Save the document as PNG